 Image by Fabrice Monteiro.

 Knowing, honoring and reviving our food heritage are vital to our successful food futures.
-We consider this topic crucial, so have dedicated two evenings of Amorevore to exploring the Future of Heritage.
+We consider this topic crucial, so have dedicated a full day of Amorevore to exploring the Future of Heritage.

-The Future of Heritage will run from 7pm on Friday and Saturday 26/27th October at a separate venue to the day festival.
+The Future of Heritage will run on Saturday October 27th from 9am into the evening.
 The full Future of Heritage programme will be available here in early September.

 Music is indeed the food of love, and what food festival celebrating the love of food would be complete without it?

-Daytimes at Amorevore will feature Ibiza’s best DJs at the StreetFood Market, mellow acoustic live music on our main stage and a special musical treat for those dining at the Feasts.
+Amorevore will feature Ibiza’s extraordinary DJs, acoustic live music curated by Sofar Sounds Ibiza on our main stage and a special musical treat for those dining at the Feasts.

 Ibiza’s art scene is booming with a host of art galleries, street art, pop-up exhibitions, artist studios and art festivals.
 Food and art go hand in hand – food is in itself art, and this will be celebrated at Amorevore.